-Selecting professional references before starting a job search –- and preparing each person in advance –- is vital to advancing the hiring process.
-Don’t jeopardize a great career opportunity by not having people at the ready to speak on your behalf.
+Identify references early and prepare each person in advance to keep the hiring process flowing.
+You don’t want to jeopardize a great career opportunity by not having people at the ready to speak on your behalf.

-Prospective employers want to speak with people who know you in different professional capacities.
-Consider diverse contacts with whom you’ve worked who can enhance and reinforce the impression you’ve made already.
 Create a list of former managers, co-workers and direct reports who can speak to your strengths, accomplishments, management style/effectiveness, work ethic and character.
-Vendors and clients with whom you had strong, long-term relationships are valuable to include as well.
-While you may need to supply 2 to 3 professional references only, it’s good practice to have more people on your list so you can choose the right person for the situation.
+Vendors and clients with whom you’ve had strong, long-term relationships can be valuable additions too.
+While employers often ask for 2 - 3 professional references, it’s good practice to have more people on your list so you can choose the right contacts for the situation.

-Prospective employers may ask you for personal references as well.
-Add friends to the list who are familiar with the work you do, so they can provide character references that relate to your role and are meaningful to the employer.
+Some employers may ask for personal character references too.
+Add friends who are familiar with the work you do so they can provide feedback that’s appropriate and meaningful to the role.

-Moreover, when you let trusted colleagues know you are searching for a new job, they may be able to support your networking efforts by connecting you with helpful contacts or potential opportunities.
+An added bonus to letting some trusted colleagues know you are searching for a new job is that they may be able to connect you with helpful contacts or potential opportunities.

-Make sure your references can provide recommendations that will speak to your most recent roles and responsibilities.
-You may have had a very strong and positive relationship with the person many years ago, but that may not reflect your present capabilities, expertise, accomplishments or leadership skills.
-Schedule time to speak together and provide your current resume and link to your LinkedIn profile.
-During your conversation, describe your current role, responsibilities and results you’ve achieved, any recent education or certifications you’ve earned and the positions you are targeting.
-This important background information will help your references think about how to formulate strong answers in response to the potential employer’s questions.
+Make sure your references can provide recommendations that speak to your most recent roles and responsibilities.
+If you had a strong and positive relationship with a person many years ago, they may not know your current capabilities or be able to answer questions about your expertise, accomplishments or leadership potential.
+Schedule a call or meeting and send them your current resume and link to your LinkedIn profile.
+Take time to describe your current role, responsibilities and results you’ve achieved, any recent education or certifications you’ve earned and the positions you are targeting.
+This important information will help references think about how they can best answers employers’ questions